-- receipts or other written evidence of your expenses, including receipts for depreciating assets you have purchased
+- Receipts or other written evidence, included for depreciating assets you have purchased

-- diary entries you make to record your small expenses ($10 or less) totalling no more than $200, or expenses you cannot get any kind of evidence for, regardless of the amount
+- Diary entries to record your small expenses ($10 or less) totalling no more than $200, or expenses you can't get any kind of evidence for

-- itemised phone accounts from which you can identify work-related calls, or other records, such as diary entries (if you do not get an itemised account from your phone company)
+- Itemised phone accounts from where you can identify work-related calls, or other records, such as diary entries if you don't get an itemised bill.

 We are in the process of creating some tools to help you manage your home office expense claims.
 Check back in shortly, or email us on email@example.com and we will let you know when they are live.

 If you have started your Airtax income tax return, and would like a quick chat about this subject, then please sign up for a free, 10 minute Airtax chat here.
 Although we can’t provide any specific advice during this call, we will do our best to help you understand this information, and determine whether you need more comprehensive guidance from a specialist.

 If you would like a more detailed guidance about your specific tax situation, please refer to our Tax Assist service here to speak to an Australian-based tax specialist.

 Are you an employer?

 If you are an employer and unclear about this information or would like to chat through working from home (WFH) implications with a PwC tax specialist, then please email firstname.lastname@example.org

 - The tax treatment of an assortment of home office expenses